 There’s something really good about the caramelizing effect that grilling has on veggies, and delicious grilled broccolini is no exception.

-The more I grill vegetables, the more I realize how much I love them grilled.
-Some of my favorite side dishes are grilled vegetables, such as grilled zucchini, grilled eggplant, grilled okra, and grilled portobello mushrooms.
+The more I grill vegetables, the more I realize how much I love them cooked this way.
+Some of my favorite side dishes are grilled zucchini, grilled eggplant, grilled okra, and grilled portobello mushrooms.

 What grill to use